 I agree completely with Elder Uchtdorf.
-You have something, there is something inside of you, that the world needs you to create.
-And sometimes we are our own worst critics but this business, your business that you are creating, can do so much good.
-Remember it allows you to help others for free, and get paid, and it also allows you to improve the world and yourself at the same time.
+There is something inside of you that the world needs you to create.
+Sometimes we are our own worst critics but this business, that you are creating, can do so much good.
+Remember, it allows you to help others for free and get paid.
+It also allows you to improve the world AND yourself at the same time.

 It’s not going to be easy.
 It is going to be worth it, but you have to know that you are in the right place to be able to push through the roadblocks that are going to come.

 So that is my challenge for you today.
-Seek that answer from the Lord in prayer.
-After reading this talk from Elder Uchtdorf, I will link to it in the show notes.
+Seek that answer from the Lord in prayer, after reading this talk from Elder Uchtdorf.

-As you know, this season of The Goodness Squad podcast is all about how to monetize your content marketing business.
+This season of The Goodness Squad podcast is all about how to monetize your content marketing business.
 So how does this episode fit into that?
 Well, you can’t monetize something you don’t believe you’re supposed to be doing.
-So I need you to take that step before we move on to more of the technical details, how-tos that come with monetizing your business.
+I need you to take that step before we move on to more of the technical details, how-tos, that come with monetizing your business.